26 of the Best Winter Destinations in Europe

 European winter months are typically from November to February.
 These months will cover the best of winter with holiday cheer, Christmas markets, ice rinks, special shopping offers, masses, and festivities.
 And not to forget FOOD and a plethora of dining options.

-Andorra de Vella, Andorra
+1. Andorra de Vella, Andorra

-There are several winter activities to do in Andorra from relaxing to having fun.
+There are several winter activities to do in Andorra, from relaxing to having fun.

 Caldea is a large natural spring complex and spa where you can dip in the heated pools and take part in some hydrotherapy.
 It is a massive complex spread over 18 floors and is the largest thermal spa complex in Europe.
 With 400,000 visitors per year, there is something for everyone there, including a relaxing adult-only section.

 BOOK: Dogsledding and winter adventure in Andorra

 And of course, Andorra is known as a ski haven.
 The country lies at an average of 2,000 meters above sea level and even reaches 3,000.
+The most popular place to catch some powder is Gran Valira, which is also one of the largest ski resorts in the world and has 118 slopes measuring a total distance of 210 km.

 BOOK: Breathtaking helicopter ride to view the mountain slopes

-For adventurous tourists, you can skip the flash hotels and actually stay the night in an igloo at Hotel Iglu Andorra.
+For adventurous tourists, you can skip the flash hotels and stay the night in an igloo at Hotel Iglu Andorra.
 This ice hotel has five rooms that can hold up to 30 guests.

 But if you want something a bit closer to the slopes, Hotel Ski Plaza & Wellness and Sport Hotel Hermitage and Spa are probably your best options.